thehyve/fairspace/adr/014_vocabulary_editing.md

     vocabulary with the metadata itself.

     Ensuring consistency of the vocabulary is a responsibility for the backend application.
-For that reason, it makes sense to expose a fine-grained API with specific vocabulary methods, such as adding a class, modifying a property etc.
+For that reason, it makes sense to expose a fine-grained API with specific vocabulary methods, such as adding a class, modifying a property etc. instead of only an endpoint to change the full vocabulary.

     The backend must also make sure that the metadata and the vocabulary are consistent.
-For example, if a class is removed from the vocabulary, there should not be any metadata entities with that class anymore.
-The other way around is also true.
+For example, if the user tries to add a metadata entity with an unknown class or where the datatype is invalid, it should be prohibited.

-    If the user tries to add a metadata entity with an unknown class, it should be prohibited.
+    When the vocabulary is being updated, the system will verify that any property (data property or object property) that is being updated, is not used.
+If a property is already being used, then any updates to that property will be prohibited for the sake of simplicity.
+This avoids more complicated checks whether an update would be consistent with existing metadata, that would have severe consequences on performance.

 * **Implementation**: The implementation of the consistency checks is not straightforward.
 One possible implementation would use
     [RDFS](https://jena.apache.org/documentation/inference/#rdfs) or [OWL](https://jena.apache.org/documentation/inference/#owl)